Bellakeo

-"Bellakeo" is a song by Mexican singer-songwriter and rapper Peso Pluma and Brazilian singer Anitta.
+"Bellakeo" is a song by Mexican singer and rapper Peso Pluma and Brazilian singer Anitta.
 It was released through Double P Records on 7 December 2023, as the lead single of Peso Pluma's fourth studio album, Éxodo (2024).

 Background and release

 After the release of Peso Pluma's album Génesis, the singer also continued and was able to achieve fame and success in his other reggaeton songs previously like "Quema" with Colombian singer Ryan Castro, "Ex-Special" with Puerto Rican singer Jhayco, "Ojos Azules" with Colombian singer Blessd or "La Chamba" with American singer Arcángel.

 At the beginning of December 2023, Anitta announced through her WhatsApp channel and other social media the release of the song, scheduled to be released on December 7.
 They also shared previews of the music video.

 Music and lyrics

 Musically, "Bellakeo" is a Spanish-language "infectious reggaeton song with a fusion of irresistible rhythms and seductive voices".
 It has lyrics that include "Toa' la noche bellaqueo", where the chorus is repeated by both artists four times.